OpenFunction/charts/openfunction/README.md

 ### From OpenFunction v0.6.0 to OpenFunction v0.7.x

-There is an incompatible breaking change needing manual actions.
+There is a breaking change when upgrading from v0.6.0 to 0.7.x which requires additional manual operations.
 #### Uninstall the Chart

-To uninstall/delete the `openfunction` release:
+First, you'll need to uninstall the old `openfunction` release:
 ```shell
 helm uninstall openfunction -n openfunction
 ```